fergaljoconnor/zero_v/README.md

 Results are given below (Hardware was a Lenovo T430 and benchmarks were compiled using rustc 1.52.1, so your mileage may vary)
 ![alt text](https://raw.githubusercontent.com/fergaljoconnor/zero_v/main/blob/Zero_V_Benchmarks.png)
-Zero_v comes out of this benchmark looking pretty good, but I do want to stress the following caveats.
+Zero_V comes out of this benchmark looking pretty good, but I do want to stress the following caveats.
 * This was using a trait where each iteration of the loop did a very small amount of work (a single multiplication, addition, rshift or lshift op).